-To failover, shut down the carp(4) interface on the master node.
+To failover a particular CARP group, shut down the carp(4) interface on the master node.
 This will cause the master to advertise itself with an "infinite" advbase and advskew.
 The backup host(s) will see this and immediately take over the role of master.